otacon239/PS_HelloWorld/tutorial/tutorial.md

 ## Making Waves - Adding the sin() Function

 The math only gets harder from here.
 Time for more libraries.
-Add the following line to our already existing headers:
+Add the following line to our already existing `#include` lines:

 ```C
 #include "math.h"    // Needed for fabs(), fmod(), sin()